JulmeMarie/sportsee-app/README.md

 - Fork the repository
 - Clone it on your computer.
-- The `yarn` command will allow you to install the dependencies.
+- The `yarn` or `npm` command will allow you to install the dependencies.
-- The `yarn dev` command will allow you to run the micro API.

 ## 3. Endpoints